-6. Walkway Clearance (Around Object)
+7. Walkway Clearance (Around Object)

-6.1.
+7.1.
 The walkway clearance shall be at least 1.2 m (4 ft.) from the outermost sides of enclosures or structures to the edge of the flat ground (grade) surrounding the object.
-If there is not a sufficient walkway provided, an embankment or a Metrolinx approved structural platform shall be installed.
+If a sufficient walkway is not provided, an embankment or a Metrolinx-approved structural platform shall be installed.
 All walkways shall be free of obstacles and debris which could cause a tripping hazard.
-In locations where there is more than a 0.61 m (2 ft.) drop off or grade decline, a railing shall be installed.
+In locations where there is more than a 0.61 m (2 ft.) drop-off or grade decline, a railing shall be installed.

-7. Embankment
+8. Embankment

-7.1.
-Signal structures and enclosures that are not installed at the same height as the top of the rail may require an embankment to be installed.
+8.1.
+Signal structures and enclosures not installed at the same height as the top of the rail may require an embankment to be installed.
 Embankments should be constructed of ground material that can be compacted and topped with ballast or small stone to allow for proper drainage.
-The flat surface areas should be large enough to allow for the placement of the signal enclosure or structure including its foundation and minimum 4 ft walkway shall be provided.
+The flat surface areas should be large enough to allow for the placement of the signal enclosure or structure, including its foundation, and a minimum 4 ft. walkway shall be provided.
 If there is more than a 2 ft drop off, prefabricated walls, such as Dixie Precast, shall be used to prevent the deterioration of the walkway.
 These walls come with a railing, as seen in Figure 302-5, to prevent falling down the decline.

-8. Top of Foundation
+9. Top of Foundation

-8.1.
-Top of foundation shall be no more than eight (8) inches above the surface of the ground.
+9.1.
+The top of the foundation shall be no more than eight (8) inches above the surface of the ground.
 Proper drainage must be provided for enclosures.
-Foundations used to support signal structures must be level with the top of the rail and allow for the structures base plate to be no higher than six (6) inches above the top of the rail.
+Foundations used to support signal structures must be level with the top of the rail and allow for the structure's base plate to be no higher than six (6) inches above the top of the rail.

-9. Track Clearance Requirements
+10. Track Standard Track Clearance Requirements

-9.1.
-Metrolinx GO Transit Track Standards shall be followed for proper track center spacing and clearance from track.

-10. Dimensional Clearance Database

 10.1.
-The Dimensional Clearance Database is a record of all objects which fall within the Dimensional Clearance Envelope.
-Minimum 7 ft. horizontal clearance on straight track and 9 ft. on curved track is required to prevent the reporting of a dimensional clearance issue to the database.
-All Dimensional Clearance issues shall be reported to Metrolinx and recorded in the Metrolinx Dimensional Clearance database.
+Metrolinx Track Standards shall be followed for proper track center spacing and clearance from the track.

-11. Dimensional Clearance Envelope
+11. Dimensional Clearance Database

 11.1.
+The Clearance Database is a record of all objects which fall within the Dimensional Clearance Envelope.
+A minimum of 7 ft. horizontal clearance on a straight track and a minimum of 9 ft. on a curved track is required to prevent reporting a dimensional clearance issue to the database.
+All Dimensional Clearance issues shall be reported in the Metrolinx database.

+12. Dimensional Clearance Envelope

+12.1.
 Where possible, signal equipment shall be placed outside the dimensional clearance envelope.
-Whenever conditions exist that would require locating signal equipment within the dimensional clearance envelope an acceptable alternative may need to be applied.
-If an object must be within this allowed clearance distance, immediate notification shall be made to Metrolinx and Metrolinx's approval is required.
+Whenever conditions require locating signal equipment within the dimensional clearance envelope, an acceptable alternative may need to be applied.
+If an object must be within this allowed clearance distance, immediate notification shall be made to Metrolinx.